WinDyAlphA/portfolio_/_posts/2025-10-02-Maldev Series 1 | Bypass Defender.md

 <aside>
 💡

-In this episode I’ll use AES encryption, RC4 is cool too with the use of SystemFunction032, but I’ll stick with AES, but keep in mind that for evading Windows Defender this doesn’t matter
+In this episode I’ll use AES encryption, RC4 is cool too with the use of SystemFunction032, but I’ll stick with AES, but keep in mind that for evading Windows Defender this doesn’t matter.

 </aside>